mi-roh/grunt-sass-import/README.md

 ### Including files
 One of the main issues with Sass partial loaders is the source order is important.
 For example, if you declare a variable in partial `_a.scss` and make use of it in `_b.scss`, you have to import `_a.scss` and then `_b.scss`, otherwise you'll see an error.
-This Grunt plugin offers a **very basic** support for manipulating source order.
+This Grunt plugin offers support for manipulating source order.

 #### Basic syntax
 If you don't care about source order, you can simply pass an array of file paths to be included.